Qumulo/docs/administrator-guide/authentication-qumulo-core/installing-vpn-keys-on-cluster.md

 varCopyFile: 1.
 Copy the `.zip` file from Qumulo Care to a computer on the same network as your cluster, and decompress the file.
 varVerifyKeys: 1.
 To verify that the VPN keys installed correctly, use the `get_vpn_keys` command.
 For example&#58;
 ---

+{% capture dontDoIt %}Follow these steps only if a member of the Qumulo Care team instructs you to do so.
+Performing these steps incorrectly can cause network performance, connectivity, and data integrity issues.
+It can also expose your cluster to unauthorized access.
+For help with this task, {{site.contactQumuloCare}}.{% endcapture %}
+{% include caution.html content=dontDoIt %}

 ## Prerequisites
 Before you begin, make sure that you have done the following.